Nevada Prenuptial Agreement

 2. How much does a prenup cost in Nevada?

-3. What can a prenup cover in Nevada?
+3. Can a prenup override community property law in Nevada?

-4. What can a prenup NOT cover in Nevada?
+4. Can a prenup waive alimony in Nevada?

 6. How long before the wedding should a prenup be signed in Nevada?

 Yes.
 NRS 123A.070 permits amendment or revocation only by a written agreement signed by both parties.
 Oral modifications are unenforceable.
-Note that a post-marriage modification is treated as a postnuptial agreement, which cannot waive alimony in Nevada.
+However, any post-marriage modification is treated as a postnuptial agreement, which means it is governed by NRS 123.070, not the UPAA.
+The practical consequence: you cannot add an alimony waiver through a post-marriage amendment, because postnuptial agreements in Nevada cannot alter spousal support obligations.
+If alimony terms matter, get them right in the original prenup.